PROJECT ENQUIRY

 Doncaster

-Lilac Constructions delivers home renovations, kitchen renovations, bathroom renovations, and home extensions across Doncaster under fixed-price contracts managed personally by licensed builder Zac Porter, BPC DB-U 100-151.
-Doncaster's mix of post-war homes, contemporary builds, and sloping blocks each present distinct construction conditions under the Manningham Planning Scheme.
-Every project begins with an honest assessment of your specific property before any scope or cost conversation begins.
+Lilac Constructions delivers home renovations, kitchen renovations, bathroom renovations and home extensions in Doncaster, all under fixed-price contracts managed personally by licensed builder Zac Porter, BPC DB-U 100-151.
+Doncaster's post-war brick homes and generous blocks present a different opportunity from Melbourne's heritage suburbs, with more design freedom and real scope to add space.
+Every project begins with a site visit and an honest assessment of your property before any scope or price is discussed.

 EXPLORE OUR SERVICES